xarray-contrib/xarray-simlab/doc/run_model.rst

     @savefig run_model4.png width=100%
     plot_u(out_ds4);

+.. _time_varying_inputs:

 Time-varying input values
 -------------------------

-All model inputs accept arrays which have a dimension that corresponds to the master clock.
+Except for static variables, all model inputs accept arrays which have a dimension that corresponds to the master clock.
+This is useful for adding external forcing.

 The example below is based on the last example above, but instead of being fixed, the flux of :math:`u` at the source point decreases over